 - If possible, plan large blocks of time to read and write rather than small amounts of time which can lead to frustration and ineffectiveness.
 For example, plan to work from 7am to 7pm one day a week rather than two hours each evening. - Decide a dissertation topic as early as possible so you can begin gathering sources. - Establish a connection with an EdD/PhD veteran for assistance getting started.
-For example, ask him or her about margins, page numbering, footnotes, etc. - Create templates with proper formatting and reuse it.
+For example, ask him or her about margins, page numbering, footnotes, etc. - A template can be found on the EdD website.